cauffe/RecipEasy-Frontend/README.md

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

+In addition, this seed has a bare-bones token authentication module for use with a RESTful API that provides that service

 The seed app doesn't do much, just shows how to wire two controllers and views together.